CoLRev-Environment/bib-dedupe/paper/paper.md

 For example, libraries such as the *Python Record Linkage Toolkit* [@DeBruin2019] and *dedupe (io)* [@GreggEder2022] provide an arsenal of similarity measures, blocking rules, and utility functions.
 As such, they provide a valuable basis to support the design of domain-specific duplicate identification tools, but they are rarely used directly by researchers conducting a meta-analysis [@NguyenEtAl2022].
 When developing a custom deduplication algorithm, its effectiveness can only be evaluated by creating an independently deduplicated dataset.
-More severely, develping an accurate algorithm require in-depth knowledge of publication practices and errors (meta data variation) typically introduced by academic databases, or other systems handling bibliographic metadata.
+More severely, developing an accurate algorithm require in-depth knowledge of publication practices and errors (meta data variation) typically introduced by academic databases, or other systems handling bibliographic metadata.
 Experience shows that minor changes potentially have significant effects on overall performance.
 Finally, machine-learning libraries, such as *dedupe (io)*, involve the learning of blocking rules and similarity functions from each dataset, and based on user input.
-This limits reproducibiltiy, and the required manual efforts reduce efficiency.
+This limits reproducibility, and the required manual efforts reduce efficiency.

 <!--